Can You Freeze Garlic?

 Can you freeze garlic?
 Garlic, due to its flavor, is widely used as a seasoning.
 Some people use it often, while others use it seldom or even not at all.
 Even though garlic stays fine for a long time, some people would like to store it even longer.
-Sometimes it’s because they use it rarely, sometimes because some people cook only for themselves and can’t use a package of 3 garlic heads before the vegetables will sprout or go bad.
+Sometimes it’s because they use it rarely.
+Other times because they cook only for themselves and can’t use a package of 3 garlic heads before the vegetables will sprout or go bad.
 No matter the cause, you can freeze garlic and you can do that in a variety of ways, depending on your needs.

 This method is fairly simple.
 You just need to wrap it and put into the freezer.
-You can wrap it in plastic wrap or aluminum foil or put into a freezer bag or a plastic container and put it into the freezer.
+You can wrap it in plastic wrap, aluminum foil, put into a freezer bag, or a plastic container.
 You can remove individual cloves as you go.
-Please remember that most people state that this method of freezing garlic isn’t the best when it comes to preserving garlic’s flavor.
-If you are unsure whether freezing whole garlic bulbs will meet your needs, you can do it once and decide whether the outcome satisfies you.
+Please remember that this method of freezing garlic isn’t the best when it comes to preserving garlic’s flavor.
+If you are unsure if freezing whole bulbs will be okay for your needs, do it once and decide whether it works for your.

 Image used under Creative Commons from David Pursehouse

 Remove cloves from garlic’s head and press each one with with a knife or a spoon.
 Peel each clove.
 Now it’s time to chop, grate or crush each one of them.
 You can decide to leave them whole if you want to.
 It’s up to you – consider how you’ll use the garlic.
 At this point you might decide to dry the (preferably sliced) garlic.
 You can even grind dried garlic – you’ll get garlic powder.
-Dried or powdered garlic will last longer than fresh garlic, so you need to consider whether freezing it is really worth it.
+Dried or powdered garlic will last longer than fresh garlic, so you need to decide if freezing it is worth it.